 - The care provider receives financial compensation for providing care to the elderly individual who otherwise may require care in a nursing home.

 - The in-home caregiver continues to receive ongoing educational support from our Care team.

 In many situations, families find this is the best of all worlds as they know their loved one is getting the care and support that they need from someone they trust while offsetting the costs of a caregiver leaving their job or paying for nursing home care.

 Who Can Be A Caregiver?

 You do not have to have experience or formal training to be a caregiver through this benefit program.
-Anyone that lives with the recipient can be a caregiver.
-They don’t have to be related to qualify, anyone who is willing to step into this role can qualify for the benefits program, but they must live in the same home as the recipient.
+Anyone over the age of 18 that lives with the participant can be a caregiver.
+They don’t have to be related to qualify, anyone who is willing to step into this role can qualify for the benefits program.

 Benefits of SFC

 There are financial benefits involved with starting Structured Family Caregiving, where previously, loved ones did not have any financial compensation for providing this type of care.
 However, there are additional perks of enrolling in these programs.

 - They allow those in need of care to stay in a comfortable and familiar environment.

 - Individuals can receive the personalized and customized care that they need.